alaesahbou/BuscoPhylo/README.md

 # License
 BuscoPhylo is licensed under the MIT License.

+# Reporting bugs and feedback
+If you have any suggestions, feedback and bug reports, please contact us at slimane.khayi[at]inra.ma or use the contact form on the website.

 # Citations
 If BuscoPhylo helped with the analysis of your data, please do not forget to cite: